 The Company's By-laws provide for the Board of Directors to be composed of as many directors as are designated from time to time by the Board of Directors.
-Currently there are six directors.
-However, Messrs.
-Cleeland and Sapiro have informed the Company that they are not seeking re-election to the Company's Board of Directors.
-The Company has nominated

-Robert H. Strouse to fill one of the vacancies on the Board and is currently seeking an eligible individual to fill the remaining vacancy.
+Currently there are five directors.
 Proxies cannot be voted for a greater number of persons than the number of nominees set forth below.
 Each director shall be elected for a term of one year and shall serve until his successor is elected and qualified.

 At the Meeting, five directors will be elected.
 The Board of Directors has nominated the five persons listed below for election to the Board at the Meeting.
-Unless otherwise directed, the persons named on the Proxy intend to vote all valid proxies received by them "FOR" the election of the listed nominees.
-In the event any of the nominees shall be unable or unwilling to serve as a director, the persons named on the Proxy intend to vote "FOR" the election of such person as may be nominated by the Board of Directors in substitution.
+Unless otherwise directed, the persons named on the proxy intend to vote all valid proxies received by them "FOR" the election of the listed nominees.
+In the event any of the nominees shall be unable or unwilling to serve as a director, the persons named on the proxy intend to vote "FOR" the election of any person as may be nominated by the Board of Directors in substitution.
 The Company has no reason to believe that any nominee of the Board of Directors will be unable to serve as a director if elected.